Home Page

 The building is maintained in its original condition, and on display are many interesting items significant to Middlebury history.
 It also houses the most extensive library of Middlebury history in town, with an archive and research center.

-On behalf of the Middlebury Historical Society, join us on Tuesday, October 22 at 6:30pm in the Larkin Room of the Middlebury Library, located at 30 Crest Road in Middlebury, Connecticut.
-For further information, please contact Alice DeMartino at secretary_mhs@middleburyhistoricalsociety.org
+On behalf of the Middlebury Historical Society, join us on Wednesday, February 19, 2025, at 6:00pm in the Shepardson Community Center Auditorium, located at 1172 Whittemore Road in Middlebury, Connecticut.
+For further information, please contact Alice DeMartino at secretary@middleburyhistoricalsociety.org

 The Middlebury Historical Society, Inc., 4 Library Road, Middlebury, Connecticut 06762; Mailing Address: P.O.
 Box 104, Middlebury, Connecticut 06762.
 Contact President@middleburyhistoricalsociety.org.